Updated on January 5, 2023

 You have the email address now what?

 Finding the email address is only half of the outreach process.
-Before you click send always remember to check your email template and to personalise your email as much as possible.
+Before you click send always remember to check that you have the right email template and to personalise your email as much as possible.

 Hope this guide will help you find the email address you are looking for with these tried and tested methods.